Moorland

 © 2006 Barry Hurst.
 Licensed for reuse under a creative commons license- http://creativecommons.org/licenses/by-sa/2.0/

 This zone marks the western edge of Sheffield and continues to the north into Barnsley, and to the west and south into Derbyshire.
-It falls entirely within the Dark Peak Joint Character Area (Swanwick and Steadman 1998 111-115) and consists of areas of “[w]ild and remote semi-natural character created by blanket bog, dwarf shrub heath and heather moorland with rough grazing and a lack of habitation” (ibid, 111).
-The area is linked to lower ground to the east within the ‘Piecemeal Enclosure’ and ‘Surveyed Enclosure’ character zones by areas of plantation woodland and reservoirs as well as by steeply incised cloughs cut into the gritstone geology.
-Outside these transitional landscapes ground cover alternates between vast areas of blanket bog, heather moorland and rough grassland grazing.
-Whilst classified by the HEC project as ‘Unenclosed Land’ (the majority of this area is not subdivided by internal boundary features), this area was generally subject to Parliamentary Enclosure.
-On the ‘open’ moorland this process generally involved,
+It falls entirely within the Dark Peak Landscape Character Area (Countryside Commission 1998 111-115) and consists of areas of “[w]ild and remote semi-natural character created by blanket bog, dwarf shrub heath and heather moorland with rough grazing and a lack of habitation” (ibid, 111).
+The area is linked to lower ground to the east, within the ‘Surveyed Enclosure’ and ‘Assarted Enclosure’ character zones, by areas of plantation woodland and reservoirs, as well as by steeply incised valleys or cloughs cut into the underlying gritstone geology.
+Over most of the zone, ground cover alternates between vast areas of blanket bog, heather moorland and rough grassland grazing.
+Whilst classified by the HEC project as ‘Unenclosed Land’, i.e. the majority of the area is not subdivided by internal boundary features, this area was generally subject to Parliamentary Enclosure.
+This process generally involved:

 “the removal of communal rights, controls or ownership over a piece of land and its conversion into ‘severalty’, that is a state where the owner had sole control over its use, and of access to it.”
 (Kain et al 2004, 1).

-The physical manifestations of this enclosure of land for the management of game are the vast areas of managed heather moorland.
-Viewed from the air these display a complex mosaic pattern produced by the controlled burning of strips in order to encourage habitat suitable for red grouse.
-Without this management practice, much of the high moors could be expected to develop over time as birch scrub woodland.
-Grouse shooting management is also visible in the walls enclosing the edges of the moors (designed to keep people out, rather than livestock in), and in grouse butts, constructed as shooting positions (Bevan 2004, 126).
+The enclosure of the land for the management of game has led to vast areas of managed heather moorland.
+Viewed from the air, these areas display a complex mosaic pattern, produced by controlled burning in order to encourage habitats suitable for red grouse.
+Without this management practice, much of the high moors could be expected to develop over time into birch scrub woodland.
+Management for grouse shooting is also visible in the walls enclosing the edges of the moors (designed to keep people out, rather than livestock in) and in grouse butts, constructed as shooting positions (Bevan 2004, 126).

 This zone has also been frequently exploited for the extraction of minerals, since at least the medieval period, leaving a number of quarry sites visible.